kevin-wynn-cloud/AWS-Projects/README.md

 # AWS-Projects
-Documenting some explorations of AWS labs and projects
+I documented some explorations of AWS in different labs and projects.